-NATIONAL AIRSPORT CONTROL (NAC) 1.1.1 The organization having administrative responsibility for a nation's sport aviation activities.
+NATIONAL AIRSPORT CONTROL (NAC)

+1.1.1 The organization having administrative responsibility for a nation's sport aviation activities.
 The duties of a NAC with respect to gliding are defined in 4.1.

-OFFICIAL OBSERVER 1.1.2 The person authorized by a NAC to control flights undertaken for an FAI badge or record attempt and to control the data gathered to prove the SOARING PERFORMANCE.
-DECLARATION 1.1.3 The pre-flight recording of pilot name(s), glider type and its unique identification, and any WAY POINT coordinates required by a given SOARING PERFORMANCE.
-GNSS / GPS 1.1.4 A Global Navigation Satellite System such as the Global Positioning System (GPS) using multiple satellites operating with receivers to record position and time data.
-FLIGHT RECORDER 1.1.5 An IGC-approved device to record pressure altitude and GPS position and altitude.
-A given FLIGHT RECORDER may be approved for all flights, all badges, or Silver through Diamond badge claims only.
-POSITION RECORDER 1.1.6 A NAC-approved device to record GPS data for Silver or Gold badge claims only.
-MEANS of PROPULSION (MoP) RECORDER 1.1.7 A device that records noise level or other sensor data to indicate MoP use.
+OFFICIAL OBSERVER

+1.1.2 An Official Observer (OO) is the person authorized by a NAC to control flights undertaken for an FAI badge or record attempt and to control the data gathered to prove the SOARING PERFORMANCE.

+DECLARATION

+1.1.3 The pre-flight recording of pilot name(s), glider type and its unique identification, and any WAY POINT coordinates required by a given SOARING PERFORMANCE.

+GNSS / GPS

+1.1.4 A Global Navigation Satellite System such as the Global Positioning System (GPS) using multiple satellites operating with receivers to record position and time data.

+FLIGHT RECORDER

+1.1.5 An IGC-approved device to record pressure altitude and GPS position and altitude.
+The approval level of a given FLIGHT RECORDER (FR) specifies its use for badge and record claims

+POSITION RECORDER 1.1.6

+1.1.6 A POSITION RECORDER (PR) is a NAC-approved device to record GPS data for Silver or Gold badge claims only.

+MEANS of PROPULSION 1.1.7

+A device that records noise level or other sensor data to indicate MoP use.

+(MoP) RECORDER